quyettvq/i18n-zone/README.md

 # I18n module for JavaScript

-***i18n-zone**: A module with the simple and clean syntax, supports internationalization in projects using JavaScript.
-It is very lightweight, less than 8KB (without gzip).
+***i18n-zone**: A module with clean and nice syntax supports internationalization in projects using JavaScript.
+It has no dependencies, very lightweight (less than 8KB without gzip).
 Main features: translating, number formatting, pluralization, selection.*

 [![NPM version][npm-image]][npm-url]